Carlo Sand blow hero

 Even if you can’t do the Cooloola Great Walk or the Cooloola Wilderness Trail, then you can still sample the scenery and experience by walking to Lake Poona.
 It’s a short drive from Rainbow Beach and a beautiful four-kilometre walk through lush rainforest.
 Leave time to swim in the lake if it’s hot and you want to cool off.

-Carlo Sand Blow is a unique sand dune close to Rainbow Beach with views over the towering coloured sands of Rainbow Beach and the coast, all the way from Double Island Point to Inskip Peninsula and the southern tip of Fraser Island.
+Carlo Sand Blow is a unique sand dune close to Rainbow Beach with views over the towering coloured sands of Rainbow Beach and the coast, all the way from Double Island Point to Inskip Peninsula and the southern tip of K’gari (formerly Fraser Island).

 This is an easy 600-metre nature walk from Cooloola Drive and a popular place to watch or photograph the sunset or sunrise.